worlddemocrats/federation/VISION_AND_MISSION.md

 # Our Vision and Mission Statement

 ## Vision
-We envision a future where a democratic world government effectively manages existential risks and harnesses technological change for the benefit of all.
+We envision a future where a democratic world government effectively manages existential risks and and harnesses technological advancements for the benefit of all.

 ## Mission
-Our mission is to establish a democratic world government.
+Our mission is the establishment of a democratic world government.